-Many home-protection companies have a pre-set period between the enrollment and when the actual service begins.
+Many home-warranty companies have a pre-set period between the enrollment and when the actual service begins.
 This can typically be anywhere between 10 and 180 days depending on what is being covered.
-This processing period is implemented to ensure that the protection you are enrolling in is proactive rather than in response to a pre-existing condition.
+This processing period is implemented to ensure that the warranty you are enrolling in is proactive rather than in response to a pre-existing condition.

-Rule of Thumb: There is never a better time than now to purchase a home protection plan.
+Rule of Thumb: There is never a better time than now to purchase a home warranty plan.
 If your line or system fails before you enroll, they cannot be protected.

-UtilityShield Home Services offers a full suite of protection products for your home, with 12 month guarantee on covered repairs, no deductibles, and no cancelation or processing fees.
+UtilityShield Home Services offers a full suite of warranty products for your home, with 12 month guarantee on covered repairs, no deductibles, and no cancellation or processing fees.

 If you really want to know how good the service you will be receiving is, check out how long your prospective company has been in business—or how many claims they’ve handled.
 You can usually see a dollar amount of what the company has paid in claims on their marketing collateral.
 If that information is not readily available, or if they won’t disclose that information when asked, consider looking for a more seasoned business to support you.

 UtilityShield Home Services has successfully paid out over $7.5 Million in customer claims in over 11 states since 2009.